minimaxir/gpt-3-experiments/examples/README.md

 These examples show the output in as a `.txt` file, without the prompt.

+In practice, you would use `temperature=0.0` and a `stop_token` to return only one "document".
+But for these experiments, it will not end prematurely in order to see what happens.

 - `mtg`: Magic the Gathering cards, in Gatherer format.
 - `kubernetes`: Kubernetes YAML manifests.
+- `grammar-correction`: Grammar correction task